 - What are the primary/major areas of focus for staff development and specifically how were they selected?
-For example, were student achievement data used to determined the need for professional development in reading instruction? - What are the methods by which professional development is delivered (e.g., after school workshops, conference attendance, individual mentoring, etc.)? - How are teachers supported during implementation (e.g., through in-class coaching, teacher-principal meetings, student performance data reporting, etc.)?
+For example, were student achievement data used to determine the need for professional development in reading instruction? - What are the methods by which professional development is delivered (e.g., after school workshops, conference attendance, individual mentoring, etc.)? - How are teachers supported during implementation (e.g., through in-class coaching, teacher-principal meetings, student performance, and data reporting, etc.)?

 Teachers take some time each year to improve their teaching skills and to extend their knowledge of the subjects they teach.
 Here you'll see the amount of time each year we set aside for their continuing education and professional development.
+We have teacher planning and improvement time 9 times a year for a half day.